-Sales of ADCETRIS (for malignant lymphomas) were JPY 109.4 billion (JPY +25.5 billion and +30.4% AER, +31.3% CER).
-The increase was led by strong growth in Growth and Emerging Markets and Europe.
+Sales of ADCETRIS (for malignant lymphomas) were JPY 129.0 billion (JPY +19.6 billion and +17.9% AER, +14.8% CER).
+The increase was led by strong demand in the Growth and Emerging Markets and Europe, primarily driven by increased use as a first line treatment for Hodgkin lymphoma, complemented by favorable foreign exchange rates.